PE & Sports Premium

 a.
 Order new equipment as required to ensure barriers are removed to deliver PE and clubs

-- 4) To develop general fitness and resilience of all pupils at Spelthorne.
+4) To develop general fitness and resilience of all pupils at Meadhurst.

 b.
 Golden Mile used to enhance fitness levels of children and to aspire them to participate in regular physical activity.